-Savvy stock market investors kick myriad tires when examining a stock: Market capitalization, income, profits, quality of leadership, dividend rate, and more.
-But ultimately, the true measure of a publicly-traded security is its stock price.
+Savvy stock market investors kick many tires when sizing up a stock.
+They look at market capitalization, income, profits, quality of leadership, and dividend rate.
+But in the end, the true measure of publicly traded security is its stock price.

-(A quick note: the difference between BRK-A shares and BRK-B shares is fairly straightforward, and directly impacts the share price.
-Class A shares are geared toward deep-pocketed investors who, like Buffett, value long-term portfolio gains, rather than short-term price swings, and are willing to pay a higher share price to get it.
-Class B share investors provides more flexibility, along with more robust tax benefits.)
+The difference between BRK-A shares and BRK-B shares is fairly straightforward.
+It also directly impacts the share price.
+Class A shares are geared toward wealthy investors who, like Buffett, value long-term gains, rather than short-term price swings.
+These investors are willing to pay a higher share price to get a higher payoff in the long run.
+Class B shares provide more flexibility.
+These shares also offer more robust tax benefits.

-On a year-to-date basis, BRK-A has risen from $250,000 per share last January, to $293,000 today, although the stock was trading as low as $205,000 in 2016.
-Its consensus one-year price target isn’t much higher as its current price, at $300,000 per-share.
-Buffett has structured Berkshire Hathaway as a holding company for multiple companies it owns, including BNSF, Precision Castparts, Lubrizol, MidAmerican Energy, and GEICO.
+On a year-to-date basis, in mid-August 2021, BRK-A had risen over $89,000 from its January 4 price of $343,525.
+Its consensus one-year price target was about $129,000 higher than the current price.
+Buffett has structured Berkshire Hathaway as a holding company for other companies.
+These include BNSF, Precision Castparts, Lubrizol, MidAmerican Energy, and GEICO.

 Market Capitalization: A Better Measure of Value

-While its share price cements Berkshire Hathaway’s status as the most expensive individual stock trading these days, it’s not the largest by market capitalization, which is the value of a publicly-traded company (calculated by multiplying the total number of shares by the present share price).
+While its share price cements Berkshire Hathaway’s status as the most expensive stock trading these days, it’s not the largest by market capitalization.
+This measure is the value of a publicly traded company.
+You can figure out market cap by multiplying the total number of shares by the present share price.

-By and large, market capitalization calibrates what a publicly-traded company is valued at on global financial markets in addition to the stock market’s outlook on a given company’s future prospects, and what amount of money investors are willing to shell out to buy shares of its stock.
+By and large, market capitalization calibrates the value of a publicly traded company on global financial markets.
+It also shows the stock market’s outlook on a given company’s prospects.
+Market cap tells you how much money investors are willing to pay for shares of a company's stock.

-Each category offers its own risks and rewards. large-cap companies, for example, offer low, but steady share price growth, often with decent dividend payments.
-Small cap companies, conversely, offer investors more room for growth, albeit at higher risk.
+Each category offers its risks and rewards.
+For example, large-cap companies offer low but steady share price growth, often with decent dividend payments.
+Small-cap companies offer more room for growth, but at higher risk.
 They also usually don't pay dividends.

-Right now, the market cap metric favors companies like Apple and Google.
-But if share price is the true measuring stick, Warren Buffett and Berkshire Hathaway remain kings of the mountain—for this year, anyway.
+The market cap metric favors companies such as Apple and Google.
+But if a share price is a true measure, Warren Buffett and Berkshire Hathaway remain the leaders.